 Note: For more information about the scope of the AFS licensing regime, see RG 36.
-For more information about how to apply for an AFS licence, see Regulatory Guides 1-3, which are Parts 1-3 of the AFS Licensing Kit.
-For more information about how we will exercise our licensing exemption power under s911A(2)(l), see Section A of Regulatory Guide 167 Licensing: Discretionary powers (RG 167).
+For more information about how to apply for an AFS licence, see Regulatory Guide 1 Applying for and varying an AFS licence (RG 1) and the AFS Licensing Kit.
+For more information about how we will exercise our licensing exemption power under s911A(2)(l), see Section B of Regulatory Guide 167 AFS licensing: Discretionary powers (RG 167).